Wisc-HCI/NIST_Benchmark/doc/setup.md

 ###  Notes

-* If you make changes, in src, you'll need to run:
+* If you make changes in any of the src C/C++ files, you'll need to run:

     ```bash
     catkin build